tanmay-bhat/tanmay-bhat.github.io/content/posts/grafana-remote-db.md

 ### Data Persistence & HA in Kubernetes

-- For this demo I’ll be using [minikube](https://minikube.sigs.k8s.io) as my Kubernetes cluster.
+- For this demo, I’ll be using [minikube](https://minikube.sigs.k8s.io) as my Kubernetes cluster.

 - First, let’s install Grafana using [helm](https://helm.sh/).